 Washington Sea Grant and Washington State University Extension have teamed up to launch a new volunteer-based early detection program to complement the existing WSG Crab Team monitoring network.

-Molt Search aims to support broader participation in early detection along inland Washington’s shorelines by teaching volunteers what to look for and how to report the presence of European green crab molts.
-These molts can serve as an early indicator of the presence of European green crab in an area.
+Molt Search aims to support broader participation in early detection along inland Washington’s shorelines by teaching volunteers simple, standardized steps for searching and reporting on the presence (and absence!) of European green crab molts.
+Molts can serve as an early indicator of the presence of European green crab in a new area.

 Molt Search Volunteer Events